zaiisao/Documentation/en/Agora Platform/product_faq.md

 ### Does Agora use WebRTC?

-Agora uses its own high-resolution audio codec and audio/video pre- and post-processing modules, which provide you with high-quality application voice and video experiences.
-In web browser solutions, the Agora Web SDK is based on WebRTC.
-However, the Agora Native SDK is not based on WebRTC.
+Agora uses a proprietary high-resolution audio codec and audio/video pre- and post-processing modules, which provide you with high-quality application voice and video experiences.
+In web browser solutions, the Agora Web SDK is WebRTC based.
+However, the Agora Native SDK is not WebRTC based.

-If you are using WebRTC or require other customized solutions, contact sales-us@agora.io.
+If you use WebRTC or require other customized solutions, contact sales-us@agora.io.